UNDER SIEGE: A NURSE’S STORY OF FLEEING THE KOSOVO WAR AND FINDING HOPE IN CANADA

 As the crowds at the camp grew, the UNHCR issued a global call for help.
 Canada responded.
 Under the leadership of then-Prime Minister Jean Chrétien, Canada issued a 72-hour notice to the military to prepare to receive over 5,000 refugees.
 The Royal Canadian Air Force would airlift the refugees to military bases in Nova Scotia, New Brunswick, and Ontario, with the Canadian Red Cross leading the support efforts.

 This decision would shape Kolshi’s life forever.
 She and her husband decided to move to Canada for their safety.
 However, before they left, a miracle occurred.
 After six weeks of searching, Kadrushe’s sons were found after they were recognized in a news article.
 The boys had been trapped in Kosovo, but two brave taxi drivers risked their lives returning to the war zone and bringing them to the camp.
-"We cried and cried," Kolshi recalls the moment they were reunited.
+"We cried and cried," Kolshi recalls of the moment they were reunited.

 On May 15, 1999, the family landed in Halifax at CFB Windsor Park.
 Kolshi did not wait to begin her new life; she immediately began volunteering alongside Canadian doctors and nurses at the base, which was temporarily housing thousands of refugees.
 Remarkably, she provided this care despite speaking no English at the time.